Help, I have business trip planned!

 During the business trip, you may state all expenses you incur for your company.
 This means that the same rules regarding business expenses apply as there are in your day to day business.
 Maybe you’re taking your business partners out for lunch or dinner?
 The bills can be declared as business expenses.
 Are you gifting your business partners a bottle of wine when you say goodbye?
 This can be submitted to your books!
 However, the Dutch Tax and Customs Administration applies a correction of 20% on both types of costs, because it regards these expenses as being partly private.
 This illustrates that expenses incurred during a business trip should still meet the conditions applicable on expenses outside of travel.

-Written by: Kayleigh de Vos
+Author: Kayleigh de Vos